 We also advocate "care and gentle use" of the items that you purchase.
 It does not matter if it is a rock tumbler, a car, or a toaster.
 Treat your machines with respect.
 Keep them clean.
 Lubricate them regularly.
 Doing these things will often enable you to enjoy your possessions for a much longer time.

 Some Motor Trivia

-Most modern homes have at least two dozen small air-cooled motors working in them every day.
+Most modern homes have at least two to three dozen small air-cooled motors working in them every day.
 These motors are in furnaces, air conditioners, refrigerators, ceiling fans, space heaters, recliners, washing machines, dryers, waste disposals, ovens, microwaves, attic fans, hair dryers, garage door openers, pumps, toys, and more.
 Most people are surprised to learn how many motors are working in their home.